-As a Deathwalker I support terminally ill and dying people and their relatives in this special phase of life.
-My offer begins with very practical help for orientation in this special time.
-I dedicate myself carefully to worries and fears that arise, and support communication between the dying and their relatives.
+As a deathwalker (Soul Midwife/Deathdoula) I counsel and accompany affected people and their relatives in this special phase of life.
+My offer starts here with very practical help for orientation in this special time.
+I dedicate myself carefully to worries and fears that arise and support communication between the dying and their relatives.

 While being an experienced calm presence in the background, I offer space to talk and space for mutual silence.
 I can tell when it's serious and when laughter is the best medicine.
 I also offer space to face fears that might arise, together.
 With my experience I have a calming and soothing effect, which is also helpful to accept and integrate any altered states of consciousness that may occur.
 I help to mediate between those in the expectation and process of death and their relatives.

 I offer my assistance in clarifying any spiritual questions that may arise.
 Questions when looking back, the life review, questions of forgiveness, questions of meaning, but also questions about the unknown, the self, the soul, the afterlife.

 Of course I also accompany you calmly through the turbulent phases, and support relatives in the integration, also through the mourning phase and beyond.

 Here are a few examples of possible offers of help: